sotoseattle/Primo/README.md

 #### Pruning the Tree

 The problem is that many times, the clique tree will be unnecessary big.
 Many cliques will be subsets of others.
 It makes sense to collect them together than keep them alive and repeat unnecessary motions.
 For example, if we have all the info in a clique with variables A,B,C we don't need another clique (node) that holds variables A and B, since the first one already has it all.
 We can create a more compact and efficient tree if we prune these unnecessary nodes.

-The process is not complicated: Go over all the nodes of the tree one at a time.
-For each one get its connected nodes (neighbors) and go through them.
-If the variable set of the node under study is a strict subset of the variable set of one of its connected neighbors we can prune the subset node.
-The key step is to reconnect the superset node to all the other neighbors of the subset node.
-Then we just delete the subset node and its associated row and column from the edges matrix.

 For example, imagine the following clique tree: